 |Extremely Safe||Reasonably Safe||Proceed with Caution||Insufficient Data|

 Dior’s Diorshow Mascara is $25 for a .38 oz tube.
-Paying $25 for something which includes a variety of hormone-altering parabens is too steep a price to pay.
+Paying $25 for something which includes a variety of hormone-altering parabens and other unknown secret ingredients is too steep a price to pay.

 I used up the rest of my final Dior mascara tube, and began searching for a natural mascara that 1.) had ingredients I was comfortable using and 2.) worked.
 (Emphasis on no.2!)